lingtalfi/bash-tasks/README.md

 This tool is a reincarnation of my earlier project, [bash manager](https://github.com/lingtalfi/bashmanager).
 I found myself needing a tool for executing tasks from a terminal again and remembered, "Oh right, I've already done this with bash manager".
 However, after revisiting bash manager's documentation, I felt it was a bit too complex for what I needed.

 So, I decided to start fresh and create a simplified version.
 I engaged ChatGPT4 to assist with the coding and, astonishingly, we finished the job in under 10 minutes.
-The entire chat conversation, which led to the creation of this tool, will be added somewhere in the repository for anyone interested in the development process.

 I am quite pleased with this new, streamlined version.
 It accomplishes exactly what it needs to, no more and no less.

-Here is the discussion: https://chat.openai.com/share/60b08b6a-d9c3-4321-8605-fb684a3515c4